Bridge Lake NA

 OC’s and Leased Land

 The equivalent of RR 242 forms the western border for both portions and they are separated by TWP 602.
 Collectively, the two portions are a full section of land between them.
-The PNT portion is under a grazing lease [2] but advance notice is not required.
+Quarter sections nearby are also Crown land, some of which are leased to local landowners.
+The PNT portion is under a grazing lease [2].
+Contact the leaseholder before accessing as they have cattle in the area.

 Numerous ATV Trails and Service Roads

 These former roads or access points are being kept open by moderate Off Highway Vehicles (OHVs) use.
 A number of these trails are becoming braided.
+There are semi-permanent camps in the NE corner of the site.

 RR 242 travels north from TWP 602 and ends at a cul-de-sac with a home nearby.
 Two very friendly, but dirty dogs came out to greet me.
 The north end of Bridge Lake could be accessed by continuing north along a power line right of way.